 Restrictions on Selling Services and Merchandise

-There are a few restrictions that nonprofits need to be aware of when selling goods and services.
+There are a few restrictions that nonprofits need to be aware of when selling goods and services, especially concerning nonprofit revenue.
 First, as we mentioned before, the goods or services must be related to the mission of the nonprofit.
 Additionally, nonprofits can only sell goods or services at reasonable prices.
 You cannot charge an exorbitant amount just because you have a nonprofit.
 Furthermore, your nonprofit cannot use your goods or services to unfairly compete with for-profit businesses.
 Lastly, any revenue generated from selling goods and services must go back to your nonprofit to support your programs – it cannot be distributed among stakeholders.

 Ideas for Nonprofits in Selling Merchandise and Services

 Now that we know what restrictions there are to selling goods and services, let’s explore some ideas for merchandise and services that nonprofits can sell.

 T-shirts: T-shirts are always a popular item, especially if they have a catchy phrase or design.
 Nonprofits can sell t-shirts to both supporters and the general public.
 All of the proceeds should go back to the nonprofit.

 Toys: If your nonprofit works with children, selling toys can be a great way to generate income.

 Coffee or Tea Mugs: Like t-shirts, coffee mugs are popular and can be sold to supporters and the general public.

 Programs: If a nonprofit offers programs, they can charge a fee for these programs.
 For example, if a nonprofit has an after-school program, they can charge parents a per-day or monthly fee.

 Training: Nonprofits can also sell training sessions.
 This could be anything from cooking classes to financial literacy courses.